 Manages the FBI’s operational victim assistance response to terrorist attacks outside the United States, criminal transportation disasters, and other mass casualty crimes.

-Office of Justice for Victims of Overseas Terrorism (OVT), National Security Division, U.S. Department of Justice.
+Office of Justice for Victims of Overseas Terrorism, National Security Division, U.S. Department of Justice.

 Responsible for ensuring that the investigation and prosecution of a terrorist attack remains a high priority within the Department of Justice and providing information and support to victims and their families during the criminal justice process.

-More information on the office, responsibilities, and assistance to victims can be found in the brochure Assistance for U.S. Victims of Overseas Terrorism and Their Families.
+More information on the office, responsibilities, and assistance to victims can be found in the Assistance for U.S. Victims of Overseas Terrorism and Their Families brochure.

-More information on these resources is available from OVC's Help for Victims website.
+Find additional information and resources on OVC's Help for Victims website.